erikwestra/mm-server/README.md

 > * The `action` and `action_params` fields are only required if the message
 >   has an action associated with it.
 > <br/></br>
-> * The `amount_in_drops` field is only needed if you wish to send funds
+> * The `system_charge` and `recipient_charge` fields should be filled in with
->   along with the message.
+>   the appropriate charges for this message.
+Before the message is delivered,
+>   these charges will be deducted from the sender's account.

 If the message was accepted, the API endpoint will return an HTTP response code of 202 (Accepted).
+For straightforward messages, the message is accepted immediately, but for messages which involve a payment-related action, the message will be pending until that action is completed.

-If the message was rejected right away, the API endpoint will return an HTTP response code of 400 (Bad Request), and the body of the response will be a string containing the error returned by the Ripple server.
+If there was something wrong with the request (for example, if the destination account didn't exist, or a required field was missing), the API will return a response code of 400 (Bad Request), and the body of the response will be a string describing why the request failed.

-Note that the message will initially be given a status of "PENDING".
-The server will then monitor the message, and update the message status as appropriate depending on what happens to the message.
-The various status values for the message will all be received if the client is polling for message updates.

 If the HMAC authentication details are missing or invalid, the API endpoint will return an HTTP response code of 403 (Forbidden).
-If some required fields are missing, the API will return a response code of 400 (Bad Request).
+If the message could not be sent because the sender has insufficient funds in their account, the API endpoint will return an HTTP response code of 402 (Payment Required).

 **`PUT api/message`**